ZygimantasKoncius/chatgpt-mac/README.md

+# Fork description

+Fork of: https://github.com/vincelwt/chatgpt-mac - it wasn't supporting ChatGPT plus subscription, GPT4 and custom GPTs, this removes all the custom additions from original plugin and allows to use all ChatGPT plus features.

+Find .dmgs in releases: https://github.com/ZygimantasKoncius/chatgpt-mac/releases

 ⭐ Building in AI?
 My new project is an [open-source toolkit for AI devs](https://github.com/llmonitor/llmonitor), a star would mean the world ⭐

 ---